dbridges/fido/README.md

 # fido

-`fido` is a minimalist collection of utility functions for making HTTP JSON APIs with Go.
+`fido` is a collection of utility functions for constructing HTTP based JSON APIs with Go.
+It is dependency free.

 `fido` includes:
 - A simple method based regexp router.